 Aloo Paratha Recipe

-Who doesn’t love piping-hot and crisp aloo parathas for breakfast!
+Who doesn’t love piping hot and crisp aloo parathas for breakfast?
 Originating from Punjab, these unleavened soft flatbreads are mostly popular throughout northern, western and central regions of India.
 It comes packed with nutrition from carbohydrates, fats, vitamins and proteins.
-Potato (Aloo) parathas are made from whole-wheat, stuffed with spiced potatoes and cooked with oil or ghee.
+Potato (Aloo) parathas are made from whole wheat, stuffed with spiced potatoes and cooked with oil or ghee.

 They taste yummy and can be torn into small pieces.
-You can dip them in curd and can be given as finger food for toddlers.
+You can dip them in curd, and they can be given as finger food for toddlers.
 Since most children don’t eat vegetables easily, aloo parathas can be a delicious way to include them during their meal times or between breaks from play.
 Aloo parathas for babies is a traditional food with soothing flavours derived from the spices used.

 Cooking Time